mandiant/flare-fakenet-ng/docs/architecture.md

 callbacks defined there to customize activities involving gateways, DNS, etc.

 ## Linux Diverter

-The Linux Diverter views and manipulates packets through `python-netfilterqueue`, which is a Cython wrapper for `libnetfilterqueue`, which is the user-space native C library for interfacing with the Linux NetFilter kernel framework.
+The Linux Diverter views and manipulates packets through `python-netfilterqueue`, which is a Cython wrapper for `libnetfilterqueue`.
+`libnetfilterqueue` is the user-space native C library for interfacing with the Linux NetFilter kernel framework.

 The Linux Diverter is implemented in the `Diverter` class in `fakenet/diverters/linux.py`, which derives from `DiverterBase` and